IHE/ITI.NPFS/input/pagecontent/volume-1.md

 is given for three types of files:

-- Workflow Definitions: files which define the processing rules for a specific clinical/administrative workflow (see [ITI TF-1: 30.4.1.1 “XDW Workflow Architecture”](https://profiles.ihe.net/ITI/TF/Volume1/ch-30.html#30.4.1.1))
+- Workflow Definitions: files which define the processing rules for a specific clinical/administrative workflow (see [ITI TF-1: 30.4.1.1 "XDW Workflow Architecture"](https://profiles.ihe.net/ITI/TF/Volume1/ch-30.html#30.4.1.1))

-- Privacy Domain Policies: files which describe a specific privacy policy that applies to, or may be agreed to, by a patient (see [ITI TF-1: 19.2 “Creating Patient Privacy Policies”](https://profiles.ihe.net/ITI/TF/Volume1/ch-19.html#19.2))
+- Privacy Domain Policies: files which describe a specific privacy policy that applies to, or may be agreed to, by a patient (see [ITI TF-1: 19.2 "Creating Patient Privacy Policies"](https://profiles.ihe.net/ITI/TF/Volume1/ch-19.html#19.2))

 - Stylesheets: structured documents that can be used by user-agents (e.g., Web Browsers) to render the content of an XML document